Samata Party: History

 In the general elections of 1996, the Samata Party formed an alliance with the Bharatiya Janta Party and won eight seats, six of which were in Bihar and one each in Uttar Pradesh and Odisha.
 Before the election, the party was largely rooted only in Bihar.
 In the 1998 general elections, again in alliance with Bharatiya Janta Party, it won twelve seats, ten from Bihar and two from Uttar Pradesh.

 In March 2000, Nitish Kumar was elected leader of the NDA for Chief Minister of Bihar post.
-On 3 March, he, sworn in as the Chief Minister of Bihar for the first time at the behest of the Vajpayee Government in the center.
+On 3 March, he was sworn in as the Chief Minister of Bihar for the first time at the behest of the Vajpayee Government in the center.
 NDA and allies had 151 MLA whereas Lalu Prasad Yadav had 159 MLA in the 324-member house.
 Both alliances were less than the majority mark, 163.
 Nithish resigned because he could not prove his numbers in the house.

 Radhabinod Koijam became the second chief minister from Samata Party when was sworn in as Chief Minister of Manipur on 15 February 2001.
-The government was however, short-lived.
-The coalition he was leading fell in May the same year.
+The government was, however, short-lived.
+The coalition he was leading fell in May of the same year.

 In the 1999 Loksabha election, Samata Party was in an informal alliance with the Lok Shakti and the Janata Dal(U).
 A proposal to merge the three into a single party was called off in January 2000 by George Fernandes who said the party would contest in the 2000 Bihar Legislative Assembly election on its own.